 But where exactly in the world is Palau?
 To be precise is Palau located on 7° 30′ North Latitude, 133° 30′ East Longitude in the far western edge of the south pacific ocean.

-Palau is home to 340 Island with 300 of them being uninhabited islands located around the stunning Rock Island, UNESCO World Heritage site and home to JellyFish lake.
+Palau is home to 340 Island with 300 of them being uninhabited islands located around the stunning Rock Islands, UNESCO World Heritage site and home to JellyFish lake.

-Other islands which belong to Palau are the remote Kayangal island which is home to only 50 people and the extremely remote Sonsorol Islands and Tobi island (population 7)
+Other islands which belong to Palau are the remote Kayangel island which is home to only 50 people and the extremely remote Sonsorol Islands and Tobi island (population 7)

 Palau is located about 3200km south of Japan and about 900Km east of the Philippines.
 So Palau is literally in the middle of nowhere in the western Pacific Ocean.

 If you are visiting this remote part of the world is it also worth visiting the neighbouring Federated state of Micronesia and Phonpei which is home to the mysterious ruins of Nad Madol

 How to get to Palau.